The No Standard Format Problem

-You’ve probably looked at a “security feed” before.
+You’ve probably looked at a security feed before at some point.
 I’m not talking about an RSS feed of security news.
 I’m talking about lists of bad IPs or bad domains or malware hashes.
 Have you ever tried to do anything with one?
 How about more than one?
-Chances are if you’ve ever set eyes on more than one of them, you’ve noticed something: they NEVER come in the same format.
+Chances are, if you’ve ever set eyes on more than one of them, you’ve noticed something: they NEVER come in the same format.

 The problem is that there’s no standard format for sharing this info.
 And everyone’s format is better than everyone else’s.
-Not to mention, all of the “things” that can use this information - snort, Splunk, Bro - and they all take the information in different formats (literally, those 3 all take 3 different formats).
+Not to mention, all of the “things” that can use this information–Snort, Splunk, Br–they all take the information in different formats (literally, those 3 all take 3 different formats).

 Enter the Collective Intelligence Framework Tool

 The fact of the matter is, nothing matches anything else, or what your tool of choice is expecting.
 Fortunately, there’s a tool out there that claims to solve this problem: CIF, or Collective Intelligence Framework.